isomerpages/nlb-sure/_read-to-be-sure/2c-rtbs01-perspective3.md

 Do you remember how often you wore a shirt before throwing it away?
 Clothes were only worn 7 to 10 times before being thrown out.
 [Landfills are being filled](https://emf.thirdlight.com/link/2axvc7eob8zx-za4ule/@/download/1) with textile waste, generated through this [throw-away culture](https://www.channelnewsasia.com/singapore/bursting-seams-singapores-cast-clothing-1035441).

 From the production of raw materials to the disposal of clothes, the fast fashion industry consumes large amounts of chemicals, water and energy.
 It is a source of pollution for both air and water, accounting for [10% of all global carbon emissions](https://www.europarl.europa.eu/RegData/etudes/BRIE/2019/633143/EPRS_BRI(2019)633143_EN.pdf).
-That’s more than that of the international flights industry and the maritime shipping industry combined.
+That’s more than the international flights industry and the maritime shipping industry combined.

 The demand to be “on trend” leads to clothes churned out faster than we can wear them out.
 What would that mean to workers in the fast fashion factories?